Prayash-Das/TrialMatcher/README.md

 Additionally, the system generates:
 - **Patient history summaries**.
-- **Explanations for why a patient is eligible** for a specific clinical trial.
+- **Explanations for a patient's eligibility** for a specific clinical trial.

 ## Table of Contents